Electrical Engineering (BEng)

 Control energy with a flip of a switch.
 Design next-generation microchips or flight control systems.
-As electrical engineers you rein in electrons, guide them through the devices we depend on every day — whether they are very small (like the microchips in our cell phones) or very large (like the power grids or charging stations for electric cars).
+Electrical engineers build electrical and electronic devices and systems that we depend on every day — whether they are very small (like the microchips in our cell phones) or very large (like the power grids or charging stations for electric cars).

 Choose to specialize in Electronics/VLSI, Telecommunications, Power and Renewable Energy or Avionics and Control or create your own path based on electives that suit your interests.
 Our state-of-the-art labs for digital electronics, electric power systems circuits and digital communications will give you experience with the tools you’ll use in the field.
 Through labs, lectures and projects, you’ll also: